iarmankhan/knex-relay-cursor-pagination/README.md

 ## Examples

-An example app is in the [/example](https://github.com/brietsparks/knex-relay-cursor-pagination/tree/master/example)directory of this repo.
+See the example app in the [/example](https://github.com/brietsparks/knex-relay-cursor-pagination/tree/master/example) directory of this repo.
 See its README.md for more info.